quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 I then reached out to him again in November to assist with another client I was working with.
 And again, he conveyed top-notch professionalism!!
 He assisted my client by ensuring she obtained her dream home and was available to answer any questions we had, no matter the time of day!!

 I would highly recommend Mr. Richardson to anyone who is in the market to buy a house!
-You won’t be disappointed!!
+You won't be disappointed!!

 
 1